kadishmal/cubrid-cookbook/README.md

 This will:

+1. Install the `libgcrypt-devel` dependency library which is required to build PECL packages.
+In PHP 5.3.3 installed via YUM this library does not get installed by default.
-1. Install CUBRID PHP driver from [PHP PECL Repository](http://pecl.php.net/package/CUBRID) if it is not already installed (*same version as the previously installed CUBRID Database*).
+2. Install CUBRID PHP driver from [PHP PECL Repository](http://pecl.php.net/package/CUBRID) if it is not already installed (*same version as the previously installed CUBRID Database*).
-2. Create */etc/php5/conf.d/cubrid.ini*.
+3. Create */etc/php5/conf.d/cubrid.ini*.

+**Note**: this recipe as well as **pdo_cubrid** do not restart your Web server automatically because they do not know which Web server you use.
+So, if necessary, restart your Web server manually.

 ### CUBRID Python driver

+If you also want to install CUBRID Python driver, there are three recipes to choose from:

+- **python_driver**: on CentOS 5.x installs the CUBRID Python driver using the *python_driver_source* recipe, otherwise using the *python_driver_pip* recipe.
+- **python_driver_pip**: installs pip, virtualenv, and the CUBRID Python driver. pip [requires](http://pypi.python.org/pypi/pip) at least Python 2.5 installed, therefore recommended on CentOS 6+/Ubuntu 10+.
+- **python_driver_source**: installs the Python driver from source code.
+Works on Python 2.4+, therefore recommended on CentOS 5.x.

+#### python_driver

-If you also want to install CUBRID Python driver, use **python_driver** recipe.
-This recipe depends on the **cubrid::default** and **python::default** recipes.
+If you have no prefereces, use the **python_driver** recipe which will detect the preferred recipe for you to install the Python driver.
+This recipe depends on the **cubrid::default** recipe.

 ```
 chef.add_recipe "cubrid::python_driver"